 Provided that your motivations are in the right place, you then have to ask yourself if you’re willing to approach it like any other profession?
 You wouldn’t decide on Friday to become a surgeon, study a bit over the weekend/pick up some Xacto knives, and then start cutting on people on Monday.
 Even Ludacris would say that’s ludicrous.
 Yet, that’s exactly what many people do.
 The barrier to entry is virtually nil in this business.
 Fund a brokerage account with a few K and voila you're "a trader!"

 To get better at something, you’re going to have to have some idea of what you’re doing in the first place.
 This is where there appears to be a riff between Gladwell who wrote about the 10,000-hour rule and Ericsson who argues that it’s the quality of the practice and not just the quantity.
 In defending my favorite author, I think many have misconstrued Gladwell’s words (which were actually based in part on Ericsson's research) as a “given.”
-Even Gladwell admitted that he could bang on a piano for even 20,000 hours and still not be Mozart.
-His point is that it does take time to cultivate talent.
-And, it does.
+Even Gladwell admitted that he could bang on a piano for even 20,000 hours and still not be Mozart.(2) His point is that it does take time to cultivate talent.
+It does.

-You'll need a little help but I don't think that you need any special talent.
+You'll need a little help, but I don't think that you need any special talent.
 I'm with William Eckhardt on this one:

 "I haven't seen much correlation between good trading and intelligence.
 Some outstanding traders are quite intelligent, but a few aren't.
 Many outstanding intelligent people are horrible traders.
 Average intelligence is enough.
 Beyond that, emotional makeup is more important."

-Yes, you'll need to know what to look for in the first place but technical analysis doesn’t have to be that technical.
-For instance, if you’re thinking about buying a stock around 9 and you look at the chart and there’s a previous range between 10 and 11 then it’s quite possible that those who bought within that range will be looking to get out a breakeven.
+Yes, you'll need to know what to look for in the first place, but technical analysis doesn’t have to be that technical.
+For instance, if you’re thinking about buying a stock around 9, and you look at the chart and there’s a previous range between 10 and 11 then it’s quite possible that those who bought within that range will be looking to get out a breakeven.
 It’s human nature.

 As I often say, on the next trade, and only that one trade, follow your carefully thought out plan.
 And, if you can’t follow the plan for just one trade, then maybe trading is not for you.

 I can reduce the obligatory 10,000 hour mastery curve significantly.
 Just trade one pattern.
 Once you get that down, then slowly add others.
-If you’re not successful trading one pattern, you certainly won’t be successful trading ten.
+If you’re not successful trading one pattern, then you certainly won’t be successful trading ten.

 You must carefully plan the trade, trade the plan, and then improve the process by doing a post mortem.

-I know that you're a motivated individual, otherwise, you wouldn't be reading this column.
+I know that you're a motivated individual.
+Otherwise, you wouldn't be reading this column.
 You're a person of action.
 Unfortunately, in trading (especially with my methodology), often there is no action that needs to be taken.
 Many years ago, I had some trades that were working quite well while I was off sailing the West Indies.
-This was long before cell phones so I was completely obvious.
+This was long before cell phones, so I was completely oblivious.
 When I got back to the states, I grabbed an IBD at the airport to check on everything.
 I then announced to the crew what I genius I was.
 Upon getting back to my office, I immediately cashed in.
 I then watched like the proverbial deer in the headlights as positions really began to skyrocket without me.
 Had I just stayed away from my screens, I would have done far better.

 May the trend be with you!

-Peak K. Anders Ericsson, "Peak," Freakonomics Interview
+(1) Peak K. Anders Ericsson, "Peak," Freakonomics Interview

-Outliers, Malcom Gladwell
+(2) Outliers, Malcom Gladwell